How to Become a Counsellor in Australia: Complete Guide [2026]

 Step 1: Choose your qualification pathway

 Review the comparison table above and consider your circumstances.
 If you’re working, have family commitments, or want to enter the field quickly, the Diploma of Counselling is typically the most practical starting point.
-If you have the time and resources for a three-year degree, a bachelor’s gives you broader registration options.
+If you have the time and resources for a three-year degree, a bachelor’s gives you broader options.

 Step 2: Complete your training